MSc & PhD Degree Program – Program Requirements

 The Canadian Association for Graduate Studies has published a Guide for Potential Graduate Students that addresses many of the questions you may be asking yourself.

 As required by the School of Graduate Studies and the Department:

 a) Master of Science (MSc)

 Students will attend and participate in NFS1204Y, Master's Seminars in Nutritional Sciences, throughout their period of full-time registration and will complete a minimum of two half courses.
-For students with undergraduate training in nutritional sciences, at least one of these courses must be taken in the department.
 Students with undergraduate training in disciplines other than nutritional sciences must take at least two half courses from the department.
 In addition, a course in statistical methods or research design and analysis is required if not completed previously.
 Submission of a thesis on an approved research area and its defense at an oral examination are required.